THE IMPORTANCE OF Quantity Surveying

 - Bid comparison between bidders was more difficult since they have different formats of proposals, different standards of measurement and dissimilar cost presentations.

-I would always emphasize during trainings and estimating seminars that the QS will watch the Owner’s back and safeguard his financial interests.
+I would always emphasize during trainings and estimating seminars that the quantity surveyors will watch the Owner’s back and safeguard his financial interests.
 The role is so important that I would compare it to the ship’s navigational equipment.
 Without it, the project would be lost, if it is completed, however, it is not at the most optimized time and cost.

-Construction historical data is a very valuable tool for every QS.
+Construction historical data is a very valuable tool for every quantity surveyors.
 This allows him to understand the actual completed cost of construction projects, dissect it into the details and develop certain key factors that can be used for future projects.
 It goes beyond cost per square meter.
 It touches on key design parameters like cubic meters of concrete per square meter of floor space, tonnage of air conditioning per cubic meter of space, KVA of generator set per square meter of the whole building, etc.

 These data are made available to the designers so that they can maximize the value of the building.
 The design team has to make sure that they are comparing similarly-completed projects.
 You cannot compare a mall and a hospital’s parameters nor can you compare a 3-storey house to a 40-storey building.